 Novartis Increases Sales but Misses Estimates on Earnings

-Novartis (SWX: NOVN) reported earnings on Jan.
-23. Here are the numbers you need to know.
+Novartis (NYS: NVS) reported earnings on July 17.
+Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Dec.
-31 (Q4), Novartis beat expectations on revenues and missed estimates on earnings per share.
+For the quarter ended June 30 (Q2), Novartis beat slightly on revenues and missed estimates on earnings per share.

-Compared to the prior-year quarter, revenue was unchanged and GAAP earnings per share increased significantly.
+Compared to the prior-year quarter, revenue increased slightly.
+Non-GAAP earnings per share shrank.
+GAAP earnings per share dropped.

-Novartis logged revenue of $14.83 billion.
-The 13 analysts polled by S&P Capital IQ expected revenue of $14.49 billion on the same basis.
-GAAP reported sales were 0.5% higher than the prior-year quarter's $15.00 billion.
+Novartis logged revenue of $14.49 billion.
+The 10 analysts polled by S&P Capital IQ expected a top line of $14.31 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.